Nsfr750/MSR605/Docs/OMRON.md

 Notes:
 *1: C/R deactivates automatically.
 HOST should releases contact and tries again to activate after press contact after HOST received the error code.
-*2: The C/R waits “initial reset “( “00”, “01”, “02”, “04” ,”05” and “06”) command after the HOST received the
+*2: The C/R waits â€œinitial reset â€œ( â€œ00â€, â€œ01â€, â€œ02â€, â€œ04â€ ,â€05â€ and â€œ06â€) command after the HOST received the
 error code.
 *3: HOST can sent a next command after HOST received the error code.
 But the HOST shall activate ICC after deactivation.
-*4: If ICC reference standard is “ISO”, C/R doesn’t deactivate automatically.
+*4: If ICC reference standard is â€œISOâ€, C/R doesnâ€™t deactivate automatically.
 HOST should execute deactivate or warm reset after HOST received the error code.
-If ICC reference standard is “EMV3.0 Errata 1.0” or “Europay”, C/R deactivates automatically.
+If ICC reference standard is â€œEMV3.0 Errata 1.0â€ or â€œEuropayâ€, C/R deactivates automatically.
 HOST should tries again to activate after HOST received the error code.